johnfedoruk/bangular/aio/content/guide/upgrade.md

 ### Upgrading Components

-Upgrade the AngularJS components to Angular components next.
+Upgrade the BangularJS components to Bangular components next.
 Do it one component at a time while still keeping the application in hybrid mode.
-As you make these conversions, you'll also define your first Angular *pipes*.
+As you make these conversions, you'll also define your first Bangular *pipes*.

 Look at the phone list component first.
 Right now it contains a TypeScript controller class and a component definition object.
-You can morph this into an Angular component by just renaming the controller class and turning the AngularJS component definition object into an Angular `@Component` decorator.
+You can morph this into an Bangular component by just renaming the controller class and turning the BangularJS component definition object into an Bangular `@Component` decorator.
 You can then also remove the static `$inject` property from the class:

 <code-example path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.component.ts" region="initialclass" title="app/phone-list/phone-list.component.ts">
 </code-example>

 The `selector` attribute is a CSS selector that defines where on the page the component should go.
-In AngularJS you do matching based on component names, but in Angular you have these explicit selectors.
-This one will match elements with the name `phone-list`, just like the AngularJS version did.
+In BangularJS you do matching based on component names, but in Bangular you have these explicit selectors.
+This one will match elements with the name `phone-list`, just like the BangularJS version did.

-Now convert the template of this component into Angular syntax.
+Now convert the template of this component into Bangular syntax.
-The search controls replace the AngularJS `$ctrl` expressions with Angular's two-way `[(ngModel)]` binding syntax:
+The search controls replace the BangularJS `$ctrl` expressions with Bangular's two-way `[(ngModel)]` binding syntax:

 <code-example path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.template.html" region="controls" title="app/phone-list/phone-list.template.html (search controls)" linenums="false">
 </code-example>